 To find that, let us see the pros and cons of both the coils in detail and find out who wins the race.

-Copper Coil vs Aluminium Coil: Which is Better Condenser Coil?
+Copper Coil vs Aluminum Coil: Which is Better for Air Conditioning?

 1.Heat Transfer Properties